njbirk/big_data_bowl_2025/misdirection_analysis/README.md

 The adjusted tracking data does not include `s`, `a`, `o`, or `dir`, but instead includes acceleration and velocity vectors.
 The `x` and `y` coordinates have also been adjusted to be relative to the line of scrimmage and the football's position (`x` and `y` are also swapped so `x` has a range of `53` and `y` a range of `120`).
 View the graphic below for intuition on how the data has been adjusted.

 ![graphic](graphics/graphic.png)

+## Motion Detection (`motion_detection.py`)

+- Call `append_motion_event(force_calc: bool = False)` to append a column named `motion_event` to the adjusted tracking data.

+- includes `"lineset"`, `"motion_start"`, `"motion_end"` - lineset is sometimes overwritten by motion start if they occur at the same frame.

+- The adjusted tracking data must already exist.

+### Update on Methodology

+- The pre-existing lineset event was not accurate enough, so a method was added to perform lineset detection.
+This method simply analyzes the offenses average speed and their distance from the line of scrimmage (speed is sometimes 0 for all players during the huddle)

+- The `man_in_motion` event was also not accurate for usage as a motion start indicator, so the spline method is used to calculate motion start.
+A slight adjustment was made to find a local jerk maxima rather than the global maximum.
+This is because the global jerk maximum sometimes occurs just after huddle break.

+- Motion end event is simply the first frame such that all frames after until the snap the player has 0 speed (or within some low speed threshold).